LEEYJ1021/opssat-ad-detection-causal/README.md

 **The question.** Change-point and anomaly-detection pipelines for spacecraft and industrial telemetry treat a level shift as the default anomaly signature: it is the easiest thing to visualize, the easiest to threshold, and the default target of textbook change-point models.
 Which feature should an alarm actually be built on?

 **The answer this study provides.** Across three benchmarks that differ in platform, sensor physics, labeling protocol and onset provenance, variance surges in the first and second differences carry more placebo-separating information at labeled anomaly onsets than level does.
-Cluster-bootstrap re-analysis (§11) confirms this direction on a resampling unit that respects each dataset's dependence structure (segment / channel / machine), and quantifies the operational, false-alarm-matched value of adding derivative features as real but modest.
+Cluster-bootstrap re-analysis (§11) confirms this direction on a resampling unit that respects each dataset's dependence structure (segment / channel / machine), confirms that the OPS-SAT-AD direction survives channel-level resampling with K = 5 (Table R7), and quantifies the operational, false-alarm-matched value of adding derivative features as real but modest.

 **Seven contributions.**

 1. **A cross-dataset design rule with an estimator-free direction.** `diff`/`diff²` variance features separate onsets from placebo more strongly than `level` in 3/3 datasets.
 In the two datasets with ground-truth onsets (SMAP/MSL, SMD) the direction holds without any onset estimator (Table 12, Fig. 6).
-2. **A cluster-robust, dependence-aware quantification of that gap.** ΔAUROC(diff − level) = +0.462 [0.409, 0.508] (OPS-SAT-AD, segment clusters), +0.122 [0.045, 0.196] (SMAP/MSL, channel clusters), +0.042 [0.016, 0.066] (SMD, machine clusters) (Table R2, §11.3).
+2. **A cluster-robust, dependence-aware quantification of that gap, with a small-K check.** ΔAUROC(diff − level) = +0.462 [0.409, 0.508] (OPS-SAT-AD, segment clusters), +0.122 [0.045, 0.196] (SMAP/MSL, channel clusters), +0.042 [0.016, 0.066] (SMD, machine clusters) (Table R2, §11.3).
 This replaces pooled p-values that treat non-independent windows as exchangeable.
+For OPS-SAT-AD (K = 5 channels) the same contrasts are re-estimated under two-level, wild-cluster (Webb, Rademacher) and exact sign-flip resampling; direction and size are unchanged in every scheme (Table R7), and the intervals are read as evidence on direction and magnitude because no exact test with K = 5 can reject at 0.05.
 3. **A false-alarm-matched measurement of the alarm-design payoff.** At 5% FAR, a `level|diff|diff²` fusion rule raises SMD coverage by +1.2 pp [0.4, 2.2] over `level` alone; a single derivative feature alone does not clear a significant gain at this operating point (Table R3, §11.4).
 This turns "diff separates onsets better" into a stated, bounded operational number.
 4. **An operator-baseline decomposition that any feature-precedence study can reuse — reported as calibration, not mechanism.** A normal-segment control separates the operator-level baseline of differencing from the anomaly-attributable increment: +40.1 pp (OPS-SAT-AD), +11.0 pp (SMAP/MSL), +3.9 pp (SMD) (Table 13, Fig. 7).
 A synthetic existence-proof check (Table R5, §11.6) shows an AR(1)+drift generator reproduces this gradient's *direction* but not its *magnitude*, so the decomposition is offered as a calibration tool rather than a validated mechanism.
-5. **A sharp instrument-physics reading in OPS-SAT-AD, reported with its one open anomaly.** `diff`/`diff²` are significant in 5/5 channels (all p_bonf < 2×10⁻⁴) and the ordering *reverses* in normal controls (level first in 55.8% of normal pairs versus 15.7% of anomalous). `level` shows no positive pooled discrimination (AUROC 0.438) and is **significantly reversed** in one channel (CADC0873); a sensitivity check against the pooled-standard-deviation definition of `level` narrows but does not eliminate this reversal (Table R4, §11.5) — the cause remains open.
+5. **A sharp instrument-physics reading in OPS-SAT-AD, reported with its open anomalies.** `diff`/`diff²` are significant in 5/5 channels (all p_bonf < 2×10⁻⁴) and the ordering *reverses* in normal controls (level first in 55.8% of normal pairs versus 15.7% of anomalous).
+Pooled `level` shows no positive discrimination (AUROC 0.438), but the pooled reversal is **not robust to channel-level resampling** (interval includes 0.5; Table R7b) and is driven by one channel (CADC0873; Table R7c).
+A **within-channel** reversal in CADC0873 (AUROC 0.289, segment-cluster p ≤ 0.002) remains, is not re-tested at the channel level, and is only partially explained by a sensitivity check against the pooled-standard-deviation definition of `level` (Table R4, §11.5) — the cause remains open.
 6. **An uncertainty-aware, multi-layer verification chain, extended by an independent replica audit.** Monte Carlo propagation of onset uncertainty (200 draws), train/test/bootstrap triple verification, a 16-model classifier cross-check, leave-one-out heterogeneity decomposition, and a from-scratch replica of the entire canonical-onset/placebo-pool pipeline that reproduces the saved analysis dataset to a maximum relative error of 1.8×10⁻¹⁵ (§11.2, §11.7).
 7. **Audit-grade transparency, including of the re-analysis itself.** A contamination of the pre-onset baseline in an early SMAP/MSL scheme was caught, discarded and fixed (§10, `docs/dev-log/`).
-The robustness re-analysis in §11 applies the same standard to its own outputs: a duplicate-placebo-pool check for the 16-model benchmark independently re-derives the tabular dataset from raw time series and cross-checks it under de-duplication, multi-seed grouped cross-validation, and a row-level leakage positive control (§11.7), with the headline agreement statistics unchanged.
+The robustness re-analysis in §11 applies the same standard to its own outputs: a duplicate-placebo-pool check for the 16-model benchmark independently re-derives the tabular dataset from raw time series and cross-checks it under de-duplication, multi-seed grouped cross-validation, and a row-level leakage positive control (§11.7).
+Where the re-run arm differs from the original arm (level share below 1/3 in 16/16 instead of 15/16 models; top-rank split 4/12 instead of 5/11), both arms are reported side by side, and the remaining limitations are collected in one place (§11.8).

 **What this changes for practice.**